-Terms and Conditions
+Terms & Conditions

 3. Personal service for the exam your course is designed to prepare you for

-3.4 To be eligible to buy and remain on a course you must be enrolled on, or be eligible and intend to enrol on, the professional exam and exam diet which your chosen course is designed to prepare you for.
+3.5 To be eligible to buy and remain on a course you must be enrolled on, or be eligible and intend to enrol on, the professional exam and exam diet which your chosen course is designed to prepare you for.
 Your tutor has the right to request evidence that this is the case.
 If you are not enrolled, or eligible and intending to be enrol, on the professional exam which your chosen course is designed to prepare you for (e.g. if you have recently passed the exam, or you have indicated you do not intend to sit your exam), then you may be excluded from your course.
 In this case no refund will be due to you.

 4. Enrolment, re-enrolment, cancellation, refunds and Pass Assurances

-4.5 Where you make a payment on account or pay by instalments you should ensure you note as part of your payment the name of the course and the exam date on your payment.
+4.8 Where you make a payment on account or pay by instalments you should ensure you note as part of your payment the name of the course and the exam date on your payment.
 In the absence of such detail you will be enrolled on the next available exam date course for a course of the value covered by your payment, and in such cases you will be bound by these terms and any additional terms of the course on which you are enrolled.

-4.6 A Pass Assurance, Pass Guarantees, a Free Re-enrolment offer or other sales incentive, where offered, will always include conditions that will be set out in the course or offer description and must be met before the offer can be exercised.
-None of these sales incentives guarantee that you will pass your exam or indicate any special relationship with your examiner.
+4.9 A Pass Assurance offer or other sales incentive, where offered, will always include conditions that will be set out in the course description (often in the course t&cs tab) and which must be met before the Pass Assurance offer can be exercised.
+These conditions will include a minimum score in your final mock and real exams, and may also include minimum course participation requirements.
+You should ensure you read such Pass Assurance offer conditions before purchasing your course.

 5. Course amendment / Course fee amendment / Use of discount coupon codes / Payment by instalment

 5.1.
 Your Tutor reserves the right to withdraw a Course or Courses at any time, or to amend the fee for any Course, or to change the content of your course, or to change the dates and/or times of any webinar delivered under your Course, or to remove you from their course.
 If you have already enrolled on a Course which is cancelled, or on a course where changes are significantly detrimental to you, then you will be offered the choice between receiving a pro-rata refund or enrolment on an alternative Course if one is available.
+This clause does not apply to deliberate changes in the price of a Course.

 5.2.
 Where a Course is withdrawn your Tutor shall endeavour to give you reasonable notice of this.

 5.3.
 In the unlikely event that the amount of the Fee displayed on the Website is incorrect, your Tutor will notify you as soon as it reasonably can.
 If the correct Fee is higher than the amount displayed on the Website, your Tutor will contact you to notify you of the correct Fee and you will be offered a choice between continuing with your order at the increased Fee, or to cancel your order and receive a full refund of any amount you have already paid.
 If the correct Fee is lower, your Tutor will refund you the difference between the amount which you have paid and the correct Fee payable.
+This clause does not cover changes to a course Fee.

 6. Student commitment and behaviour

 6.2.
-If your Course includes Tutor support then this will be provided, at your tutor’s option, via Whatsapp or email, study site forum, Skype, Webinar or a mutually agreed communication mechanism and:
+If your Course includes Tutor support then this will be provided, at your Tutor’s option, via Whatsapp or email, study site forum, Skype, Webinar or a mutually agreed communication mechanism and:

 a) support will only be given to assist you in understanding the learning materials provided by the course on which you are enrolled.

 b) your Tutor shall respond to your request for support within a reasonable period (usually 24 hours).
 Your Tutor may advise you of holiday periods when their responses may be delayed.
-Please advise FME if you do not get a timely response from your Tutor,
+Please advise LOP if you do not get a timely response from your Tutor,

 d) tutor support via some channels (e.g. WhatsApp) may require your contact details to be visible to others in that support group.
-By enrolling on your course and revealing your contact details to your Tutor then you accept your contact details may become visible to others in one or more support groups associated with your course.
-If you do not wish to join a specific support group then you should make this clear to your Tutor at the time your purchase your course.
+By enrolling on your course and revealing your contact details to your Tutor you accept your contact details may become visible to others in one or more support groups associated with your course.
+If you do not wish to join a specific support group then you should make this clear to your Tutor at the time you purchase your course.

 e) tutor support will be relevant to the course it is designed to support.
 For instance, tutor support for a revision course will not include support relevant to a tuition course, and vice versa.